U.S. Notarial Services available to non-U.S. citizens

 - Witnesses - If your document requires witnesses in addition to the notary, you must bring these witnesses with you.
 Consular staff or other customers cannot serve as witnesses or help you find a witness.
 Witnesses cannot be relatives, and must present a passport to enter the Consulate.
 If your document has a space for a witness to sign but you did not bring one, you can either make a new appointment or let the Consulate General assume no witness is required and prepare the document as such.

 Please follow the above instructions very carefully.
-If you come unprepared we may not be able to help you and you will need to set up an new appointment to visit the Consulate another time.
+Again, if you come unprepared we may not be able to help you and you will need to set up an new appointment to visit the Consulate another time.

 Types of Notarials